Lauren Benton (historian)

-Lauren Benton (born 1956) is an American historian known for her works on the history of empires, colonial and imperial law, and the history of international law.
-She is the Barton M. Biggs Professor of History and Professor of Law at Yale University.
+Lauren Benton (born 1956) is an American historian known for her works on the global history of empires, colonial and imperial law, and the history of international law.
+She is Barton M. Biggs Professor of History and Professor of Law at Yale University.

 Biography

-Lauren Benton was born in 1956 in Baltimore, Maryland, and attended high school at the Park School of Baltimore in Brooklandville, Maryland.
+Lauren Benton grew up in Baltimore, Maryland, and attended high school at the Park School of Baltimore in Brooklandville, Maryland.
 She graduated from Harvard University and received a Ph.D. in Anthropology and History from Johns Hopkins University in 1987.